gouyang/gouyang.github.io/content/linux/Some Simple and daily github flows.md

 +++

-Here records some simple github workflow, all of these can be searched on github help.
+Here records some simple github workflows, all of these can be searched out on github help.
-Based on my personal experience so far, they looks are:
+Based on my personal experience so far, they looks like:

 1. Syncing a fork repo from upstream
 2. Send PR based on branch